-Aggregate fees billed for professional services rendered for the company by PwC for the years ended December 31, 2019 and 2018, were (in millions):
+Aggregate fees billed for professional services rendered for the company by PwC for the years ended December 31, 2021 and 2020, were (in millions):

-2019 2018
+2021 2020

-Audit \$7.3 \$ 6.0
+Audit \$7.3 \$7.0

-Audit-Related 1.9 4.0
+Audit-Related 1.9 1.2

-Tax .3 .5
+Tax .1 .1

-Total \$9.5 \$10.5
+Total \$9.3 \$8.3

-Audit fees: The Audit fees for the years ended December 31, 2019 and 2018 were for services rendered for the audits of the consolidated financial statements and internal control over financial reporting of the company and selected subsidiaries, statutory audits, issuance of comfort letters, and consents.
-The increase in audit fees in 2019 was a result of the inclusion of the company's Newgistics subsidiary.
+Audit fees: The Audit fees for the years ended December 31, 2021 and 2020 were for services rendered for the audits of the consolidated financial statements and internal control over financial reporting of the company and selected subsidiaries, statutory audits, issuance of comfort letters, and consents.
+The slight increase in Audit fees in 2021 was a result of additional fees for assessing of processes and controls of new systems and an increase in the integrated Audit fee, partially offset by a reduction in the issuance of comfort letters.

 Audit-Related fees: The Audit-Related fees are for audit fees on divestitures and carve out audits, and SOC reports among others.
-The decrease in Audit-Related fees was due to a reduced level of PwC assistance in divestiture activities and implementation of new accounting standards.
+The increase in Audit-Related fees in 2021 was due principally to audit related activities performed by PwC in connection with management requests.

-Tax fees: The Tax fees for the years ended December 31, 2019 and 2018 were for services related to tax compliance, including the preparation and/or review of tax returns and claims for refunds.
+Tax fees: The Tax fees for the years ended December 31, 2021 and 2020 were for services related to tax compliance, including the review of tax returns and claims for refunds.

+The Audit Committee is responsible for fee negotiations with the independent auditor.
 The Audit Committee has adopted policies and procedures to pre-approve all services to be performed by PwC.
-Specifically the committee's policy requires preapproval of the use of PwC for audit services as well as detailed, specific types of services within the following categories of audit-related and non-audit services: merger and acquisition due diligence and audit services; employee benefit plan audits; tax services; procedures required to meet certain regulatory requirements; assessment of and making recommendations for improvement in internal accounting controls and selected related advisory services.
+Specifically the committee's policy requires pre-approval of the use of PwC for audit services as well as detailed, specific types of services within the following categories of audit-related and non-audit services: merger and acquisition due diligence and audit services; employee benefit plan audits; tax services; procedures required to meet certain regulatory requirements; assessment of and making recommendations for improvement in internal accounting controls and selected related advisory services.
 The Audit Committee delegates to its Chairman the authority to address requests for pre-approval services between Audit Committee meetings, if it is deemed necessary to commence the service before the next scheduled meeting of the Audit Committee.
 Such pre-approval decisions are discussed at the next scheduled meeting.
 The committee will not approve any service prohibited by regulation or for services which, in their opinion, may impair PwC's independence.
 In each case, the committee's policy is to pre-approve a specific annual budget by category for such audit, audit-related and tax services which the company anticipates obtaining from PwC, and has required management to report the actual fees (versus budgeted fees) to the committee on a periodic basis throughout the year.
 In addition, any new, unbudgeted engagement for audit services or within one of the other pre-approved categories described above must be pre-approved by the committee or its chair.

-Ratification of the appointment of Pitney Bowes' independent accountants requires the affirmative vote of a majority of votes cast.
+Ratification of the appointment of the Pitney Bowes independent registered public accountants requires the affirmative vote of a majority of "votes cast".
 Abstentions and broker non-votes will not be votes cast and therefore will have no effect on the outcome of the vote.

-The board of directors recommends that stockholders vote FOR the ratification of PricewaterhouseCoopers LLP as our independent accountants for 2020.
+The board of directors recommends that stockholders vote FOR the ratification of PricewaterhouseCoopers LLP as our independent registered public accountants for 2022.